What’s Best Manual Lever Espresso Maker?

 How to Pick the Best Manual Espresso Maker From all the options..

 There are plenty of espresso makers to choose from, but it seems that you are keen on honing your espresso making expertise.
-The switch from an automatic espresso machine to a manual can be tricky because of the somewhat steep learning curve.
+If you’re used to automatic espresso machines, like many Jura models, that can make you drinks with a touch of a button, the switch to a manual can be tricky because of the somewhat steep learning curve.
 Don’t let that intimidate you: here are some tips and tricks that can help you narrow down the choice.

 The Learning Curve